 It is calculated as: Total posts, comments, and reactions divided by Total members

 An engagement rate of 492% means that on an average, a member does 4.92 actions in your Facebook group in a month.

 - Activity Rate

 This one tells you about the value you are creating with every post in your Facebook group.
-Greater the activity score, higher is the value being created!
+Greater the activity rate, the higher is the value being created!

-Please note that these are just 2 metrics of various others I rely on to measure the health of my communities.
-If you wish to know them all (with details), feel free to check out my blog on Top metrics I use to understand the health of my community.
+NOTE: These are just 2 metrics out of various others that I rely on to measure the health of my communities.
+If you wish to know them all (with details), feel free to check out this blog👇🏻

 The fear of SPAM in Facebook groups is no less than a nightmare.
 Who knows this better than us community admins and entrepreneurs?

 So, with Convosight, we decided… no more sleepless nights and constant monitoring.

 Our engineering team devoted a tremendous amount of time and effort to build the Keyword Alerts feature that keeps all admins ahead of any spam.